leomandarino/loruki/README.md

 > Separating the utility classes in a separate "utilities.css" file is good for organization

 > Use 'ctrl + d' to select multiple items with the same characters and edit them

+> Selectors: use '> *:first-child' to select the first item in a parent element (this is useful if you want to update this section)